Public Records & Services in Gray

 Frequently Asked Questions

-To register to vote in Gray, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Blair County elections office.
+To register to vote in Gray, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Somerset County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Gray, contact the Blair County Clerk's office for schedules and ballot information.
+For local county and state elections (Gray is an unincorporated community in Somerset County and does not hold municipal elections), contact the Somerset County Clerk's office for schedules and ballot information.

 Property records for Gray, Pennsylvania are maintained by the Somerset Board of Assessment Appeals's Office and the Somerset Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Somerset County, including parcels in Gray.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Somerset Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Somerset County offices at the county courthouse.
 The Somerset County Treasurer handles property tax payments and tax sale information.